 - Gives a better idea of ROI than just traffic

 - Quick measure of effectiveness

-- Does not indicate how valuable orders are
+- Does not indicate how valuable conversions are

 There are several ways to find this number.
-Some analytics tools will show this number directly when you search for the campaign, like NS8 Protect.
+Some analytics tools will show this number directly when you search for the campaign.
 With others, you may need to look up how many people reach a thank you or completion page and segment that by campaign.

-While sometimes more difficult to find, revenue generated can show the actual ROI of a campaign, making it easier to determine how effective the campaign has been.
+Although it’s sometimes more difficult to find, revenue generated can show the actual ROI of a campaign, which it easier to determine how effective the campaign has been.

 - Shows the real value gained from a campaign

 This KPI sometimes requires more research or workarounds.
 You may need to play with different segmentation options and create a custom report to find this information.
 Some fraud software will calculate this number for you.

 Like revenue, suspicious orders can be difficult to determine if you don’t have fraud prevention services that track this statistc, but it is a useful indicator of the type of traffic each campaign brings in.